fabric/fabric/docs/faq.rst

 These are some of the most commonly encountered problems or frequently asked questions which we receive from users.
-They aren't intended as a substitute for reading the rest of the documentation, especially the :doc:`usage` docs, so please make sure you check those out if your question is not answered here.
+They aren't intended as a substitute for reading the rest of the documentation, especially the :ref:`usage docs
+<usage-docs>`, so please make sure you check those out if your question is not
+answered here.

 1. Why do I sometimes see ``err: stdin: is not a tty``?